crate/services-docs/docs/tutorials/sign-up.rst

 .. image:: ../_assets/img/cloud-signup-landing.png
    :alt: CrateDB Cloud Console landing page

-There's nothing much here yet.
-We suggest you turn to our `cluster direct deployment tutorial`_ for next steps.
+There is nothing much here yet.
+We suggest you turn to the `cluster direct deployment tutorial`_ for the next steps.
 By the end of that tutorial, you will have created your first CrateDB Cloud cluster and this CrateDB Cloud Console landing page will display an overview of your organization and its assets and attributes.

-For more information on how the CrateDB Cloud Console works, refer to `our Console documentation`_.
+For more information on how the CrateDB Cloud Console works, refer to the :ref:`console-overview` documentation.

 .. _sign-up-next: